 The UEFA panel sided with Sakho.
 They ruled that there are "significant doubts" as to whether Higenamine is a beta2-agonist, a direct contradiction of WADA's position.
 The panel also ruled that even if Higenamine was covered by the prohibited list, WADA did not effectively communicate that to their labs as evidenced by the fact that a "majority" of WADA-accredited labs didn't test for it at all.

 But the damage to Sakho's career had been done.
-UEFA's decision came down on 7 July, the same day France beat Germany 2-0 to advance to the Euro 2016 Final.
-Starting at centre back alongside longtime France international Laurent Koscielny was Samuel Umtiti, earning his first caps for the team in that tournament.
+UEFA's decision came down on July 7, the same day France beat Germany 2-0 to advance to the Euro Finals.
+Starting at centerback alongside longtime France international Laurent Koscielny was Samuel Umtiti, making his first caps for the team in that tournament.
 Sakho, who has 28 career appearances for France, started three times for Deschamps in the 2014 World Cup and helped keep two clean sheets.
-It's impossible to say whether Sakho would have played in the Euros if not for the positive doping test, given that Umtiti is a rising star and had just transferred to Barcelona.
-But Sakho would almost certainly have been called up.
+It's impossible to say whether Sakho would have played in the Euros if not for the positive doping test given that Umtiti is a rising star and had just transferred to Barcelona.
+But Sakho almost certainly would have been called up.

 In 2017, WADA added Higenamine by name as a beta2-agonist to the updated banned substance list, despite the scientific debate over its status.
 This means that Sakho's case will never be repeated, at least not with Higenamine specifically.
 Anyone who tests positive for it in the future will have no excuses.